zenseact/zmbt-framework/docs/user-guide/expressions.md

 ## Symbolic linking

-:construction: *This feature is in prototype state* :construction:
+:construction: *This feature is in preview state* :construction:

 As a step aside from tacit style,
-Expressions support two levels of symbolic linking using $-prefixed strings as references.
+Expressions support two types of symbolic linking using $-prefixed strings as references.

-### Eval-level linking
+### Argument linking

 ``` c++
 "$x" | Ne(0) | And("$x" | Flip(Div(1))) | Or("$x")